Vyridian/vxlisp/Readme.md

 * New languages rarely work.
 Why write one?

 To improve the art.
 I find most languages to have ugly, confusing syntax, and poor manageability.
 I hope to point out that this need not be true. vxlisp represents my wishlist of things that I have liked and disliked about other languages.
-Frankly, though its only in its infancy, I'm very pleased with the result.
+Frankly, I'm very pleased with the result.

 * What are its best use cases?

 1. Collaboration - It should be suited for collaborative work where outsourcers, support, test team, management AND developers need transparency into a cross platform application.
-In my mind, this is every project worth a damn.
+In my mind, this is every project of any scale.

-2. Cross-platform - Obviously, write-once, run-anywhere is good for crossplatform work.
+2. Cross-platform - Obviously, write-once, run-anywhere is good for cross-platform work.
 Why is anyone writing applications that are not cross-platform?

 3. Learning Language - I learned programming using BASIC on an Apple II.
 In college I learned PASCAL.
 These are considered learning languages but they are still fairly complex. vxlisp is consistent and readable.
 It promotes small code snippets, documentation and test cases.
 It is well suited to the classroom.